JuanIrache/nephews/README.md

 ## About

 **nephews** creates a link between people that struggle with tech and volunteers that are willing to help them.
-For users, for example the elderly, **nephews** looks just like a phone number they can call in order to get help.
+For users like the elderly, **nephews** looks just like a phone number they can call in order to get help.
 For volunteers, it is just an online form they can sign up to.
 No need to install anything.
 When somebody needs help, the system will look for matching available volunteers, send them an SMS notification, and he who accepts the notification first will have the phone call redirected to them.

 ### How it works

 This web-app consists of a Node.js back end using Express.js and a React.js front end.
 Twilio's Messaging API (SMS) is used for validation and deletion of accounts, and for availability confirmations.
-Twilio's Voice API is used to handle incoming calls and to generate new ones between users and volunteers while hiding the caller's identity.
+Twilio's Voice API is used to handle incoming calls, to transcribe messages and to start new calls between users and volunteers, while hiding the caller's identity.

 1. User dials the **nephews** number
 2. User is asked to explain their problem while their message is recorded and transcribed